gladly-team/next-firebase-auth/README.md

 `Object`

 Configuration passed to the Firebase JS SDK's [`initializeApp`](https://firebase.google.com/docs/reference/node/firebase#initializeapp).
 The `firebaseClientInitConfig.apiKey` value is **always required**.
-Other properties are required unless you initialize the `firebase` app yourself before initializing `next-firebase-auth`.
+Other properties are required unless you initialize the `firebase` app yourself before initializing `next-firebase-auth` (or, less commonly, if you're running `next-firebase-auth` solely on the server side).

 #### cookies